khanguyen74/hydrogen-price-predictor/README.md

-# Hydrogen Price Prediction - Junior AI Engineer Take-Home Project
+# Hydrogen Price Predictor - Junior AI Engineer Take-Home Project

 This project tackles a regression task to predict future hydrogen market prices using historical data and related features such as energy costs, government policy scores, and demand fluctuations.